nikita-jaya/goodreads-banned-books-text-analysis/README.md

 # Text Analysis for Goodreads Descriptions of Banned Books

-*Completed as a final project for Carnegie Mellon University's 36668 Text Analysis course*
+*Completed as a final project for Carnegie Mellon University's 36668 Graduate Text Analysis course*

 To quote Ray Bradbury’s “Fahrenheit 451”, “A book is a loaded gun in the house next door” (Bradbury (1951)).
 Ironically, it seems that an increasing number of schools across the United